Biden impeachment inquiry: What we know about the case

 Alleged bribery scheme

-Republicans have also focused on an unverified tip to the FBI that claimed that Joe Biden pressured Ukraine's government to fire a top prominent prosecutor to halt an investigation into Ukrainian energy firm Burisma, where Hunter Biden was on the board.
+Republicans have also focused on an unverified tip to the FBI that said Joe Biden pressured Ukraine's government to fire a top prominent prosecutor to halt an investigation into Ukrainian energy firm Burisma, where Hunter Biden was on the board.
 The claim first emerged in 2019, during then-President Donald Trump's first impeachment.

 An FBI document detailing the claim was obtained and released by Republican Senator Chuck Grassley in July.
 According to the document, former Burisma CEO Mykola Zlochevsky reportedly said that he paid $5m to both Joe and Hunter Biden.